Controversial Indonesian defense minister wins presidential election - ExBulletin

 Controversial Indonesian defense minister wins presidential election

-- Subianto won 58.6 percent of the vote in elections held last month, where a turnout of around 80 percent was reported.

-Indonesian Defense Minister Prabowo Subianto was announced Wednesday as the winner of the presidential election in one of the world's largest democracies, facing two former governors who vowed to challenge the result in court over alleged irregularities .
+Indonesian Defense Minister Prabowo Subianto was announced as the winner of the presidential election Wednesday in one of the world's largest democracies, over two former governors who vowed to challenge the result in court over alleged irregularities.

 Subianto, accused of abuses under the former dictatorship and having chosen the son of the popular outgoing president as his vice-presidential candidate, won 58.6% of the vote.
 Former Jakarta Governor Anies Baswedan received 24.9 percent and former Central Java Governor Ganjar Pranowo received 16.5 percent, the General Election Commission said.
 It published the polling station tabulation forms on its website, allowing independent verification.